tomattman/tutorialsN/tutorials/tutorial2/tutorial2.md

 ## How-To Details
-The following will document links, tips and tricks and more related to the SAP CodeJam Getting Started with SAP HANA, express edition event.
+The following wi rthr thll document links, tips and tricks and more related to the SAP CodeJam Getting Started with SAP HANA, express edition event.

 ### Time to Complete